 1. Constraint-Induced Movement Therapy

-For stroke patients with hemiplegia or muscle weakness, constraint-induced movement therapy is one of the most effective ways to restore arm function.
+For stroke patients with hemiparesis (muscle weakness on one side of the body), constraint-induced movement therapy is one of the most effective ways to restore arm function.

 Constraint-induced movement therapy is a challenging form of rehabilitation where the non-affected side is “constrained” from participating.

 This forces use of the affected side of the body.
-Stroke patients will need minimal movement in order to participate in this therapy.
+Stroke patients will need at least minimal movement on their affected side in order to participate in this therapy.
 (If your muscles are completely paralyzed, use the methods for stroke paralysis recovery instead.)

 Constraint-induced movement therapy typically involves 3 steps: